-The first semester consists of four compulsory courses, chosen to define the core of the Master's programme in Nanoscience and to give a platform for the following courses and thesis work.
+As an introduction to the programme, the first semester consists of four compulsory courses, chosen to define the core of the programme and to give a platform for the following courses and thesis work.
 The compulsory courses include processing and analysis methods relevant for nanostructures as well as semiconductor physics and a quantum mechanical based description of nanoscale physics phenomena.
-The second and third semesters consists of elective courses which the students, in dialogue with the programme director, combine into an individual profile according to interest and background.
-The programme is concluded with a Master degree project, where the student is part of a research group and carries out an independent project.
-The Master degree project may also be performed in collaboration with industry.
+The second and third semesters consists of elective courses which the students, in dialogue with the programme coordinator, combine into an individual profile according to interest and background.
+The programme is concluded with a Master thesis project, where the student is part of a research group and carries out an independent project.
+The Master thesis may also be performed in collaboration with industry.

-After graduating from the Master's programme in Nanoscience, you will have the knowledge, understanding and independence to be able to contribute to the development of nanoscience and nanotechnology in academic and industrial research and development.
-Furthermore, you have the knowledge and understanding needed to be able to evaluate and incorporate nanoscience into products and applications of more traditional fields.
+After being awarded the Master degree, you should have the knowledge, understanding and independence to be able to contribute to the development of nanoscience and nanotechnology in academic and industrial research and development.
+Further, you have the knowledge and understanding needed to be able to evaluate and incorporate nanoscience into products and applications of more traditional fields.

 There is an increasing demand worldwide for people knowledgeable in nanotechnology.
 Nanoscientists are not only needed in specialised nanotechnology companies but also in more traditional industries, with more and more nanotechnology being incorporated into products.
-Thanks to the close connection to world-class research, the Master’s programme in Nanoscience also provides excellent preparation for doctoral studies and an academic career.
+Due to the close connection to world-class research, the Master’s programme also provides excellent preparation for doctoral studies and an academic career.